-Acne affects approximately 85% of Australian’s – mostly mid-teens to mid-twenties – with the severity varying from person to person.
+Acne affects approximately 85% of Australian’s – mostly in their mid-teens to mid-twenties – with the severity varying from person to person.
 Some may experience mild symptoms while others will experience severe symptoms that require medical attention.

-Acne is often first noticed in adolescence (early teens) and becomes increasingly worse as you enter your late teens.
+Acne is often first noticed in adolescence (early teens) and may become increasingly worse as you enter your late teens.
 By the time your early 20s roll around, it will usually clear up on its own.
 Having said that, it is not uncommon for adults in their late 20s and 30s (sometimes older) to experience Acne in various forms.

 If that wasn’t enough, there are also the psychological effects on the individual that need to be addressed such as self-esteem, self-confidence, and anxiety.